TriplePoint-Software/django-fixture-media/README.md

 ### Dumping fixtures ###

 When you use `dumpdata` to dump a fixture with media files, you necessarily need to write the fixture to disk, so that media files can be written with it.
-The `dumpdata` command has a required `--outfile` argument for specifying where on disk to write the file to.
+The `dumpdata` command has a required `--output` argument for specifying where on disk to write the file to.

-    $ ./manage.py dumpdata --outfile myapp/fixtures/archive.json
+    $ ./manage.py dumpdata --output myapp/fixtures/archive.json

 Any media files referenced by `FileField` fields (including subclasses like `ImageField`) in the dumped models will be written to a neighboring `media/` directory.